Lydia Iyeczohua Zendejas

 Leadership Roles

 In my formative years, I held positions in student activities and high school counseling.
 I enjoyed connecting with students and helping them reach their potential.
-For almost 9 years, I directed the MESA Engineering Program (MEP) at the Baskin School of Engineering (SoE) at UC Santa Cruz.
+For almost 9 years, I directed the MESA Engineering Program (MEP) at the Baskin School of Engineering (BE) at UC Santa Cruz.
 What attracted me to the position was that it entailed direct student services and program management.
 The program’s goal of supporting the retention and graduation of underrepresented minorities was in line with my values.
 Now as Project Director with the Hispanic-Serving Institution Initiatives at UC Santa Cruz, I get to guide decisions regarding curriculum, advising, programs, resources, and evaluation with the goal of educational equity for all students – most especially those who have been historically marginalized.
 With an educational doctorate I look forward to bringing my personal experience and professional expertise to continue supporting student success and retention on a broader campus level.

 Research Interests